 what wealth the show to me had brought:

 For oft, when on my couch I lie

 In vacant or in pensive mood,

 They flash upon that inward eye

 And dances with the daffodils.

 If there’s one thing everyone must gift themselves in their lives, in my humble opinion, is a stint of Himalayan solitude.
 It is transformational.
 And until you can do that, just sit in any quiet corner, close your eyes and allow yourself to flow.
-No thoughts, no thinking, no reflection, just flow like a mountain stream, a gentle breeze, like the murmuring ganges.
-It’s only in that flow that you will discover the source of eternal happiness: silence of the mind.
+No thoughts, no thinking, no reflection, just flow like a mountain stream, a gentle breeze, like the murmuring Ganges.
+It’s only in that flow that you will discover the source of eternal happiness: the silence of the mind.